Although I have been riding for quite a while now, I still remember taking the MSF course like it was yesterday.

 What to Wear

 It’s always a good idea to check the official guidelines for the course you sign up for, however, based on my research and personal experience, here are the 6 pieces of gear the MSF requires you to wear.
-I also added a few ninja tips to help you understand the how and why behind the gear.

 1. DOT-approved Helmet